kongyew/greenplum-spark-connector/README.md

 ##  Connect to Greenplum and Spark via Greenplum-Spark connector
 In this example, we will describe how to configure Greenplum-Spark connector when you run Spark-shell.

-1. Make sure you download greenplum-spark_2.11.jar from Pivotal Network.
+1. Make sure you download greenplum-spark_2.11-1.3.0.jar or latest jar from Pivotal Network.

 2. Connect to the Spark master docker image
 ```
-$ docker exec -it docker_master_1 /bin/bash
+$ docker exec -it gpdbsne bin/bash /bin/bash
 ```
 3. Run the command to start a spark shell that loads Greenplum-Spark connector.
-This section assumes you have downloaded greenplum-spark_2.11.jar under the github repo with subfolder `scripts`.
+This section assumes you have downloaded latest greenplum-spark.jar under the github repo with subfolder `scripts`.
 The root directory is mounted by the docker images under /code directory.
 You can also use scripts such as `scripts/download_postgresql.sh` to download binaries.

 Also, we included Postgresql (optional), in order to write data from Spark into Greenplum.
 Greenplum-Spark connector will support write features in future release and support parallel data transfer that performs significantly better than JDBC driver.
 ```